waldnzwrld/yarns-loom/yarns/MANUAL.md

     - Key **color** (is the key black or white?)
     - Displayed **octave number** (with C as the first note of the octave)
     - **Pitch ordinal** within octave and color, e.g.
-      - On a sequencer step that is the 2nd white note of octave 5, the pitch ordinal is 2
+      - When the sequencer pitch is the 2nd white note of octave 5, the pitch ordinal is 2
-      - On a sequencer step that is the 4th black note of octave 2, the pitch ordinal is 4
+      - When the sequencer pitch is the 4th black note of octave 2, the pitch ordinal is 4
   - Before emitting a note, the arpeggiator checks the pitch ordinal against the size of the arp chord
     - On a sequencer step with pitch ordinal N, the step is ignored unless there are N or more keys in the arp chord, e.g.:
-      - On a sequencer step that is the 3rd white key of its octave, a note is emitted IFF there are 3+ keys in the arp chord
+      - When the sequencer pitch is the 3rd white key of its octave, a note is emitted IFF there are 3+ keys in the arp chord
       - On sequencer step that is the 1st black key of its octave, a note is emitted IFF there are 1+ keys in the arp chord
     - Allows dynamic control of the arpeggiator's rhythmic pattern by varying the size of the arp chord